uk0/droidrun/CONTRIBUTING.md

-# Contributing to DroidRun
+# Contributing to Droidrun

-Thank you for your interest in contributing to DroidRun!
+Thank you for your interest in contributing to Droidrun!
 This document provides guidelines and instructions for contributing to the project.

 ## Getting Started